Chatfield State Park

 Reservoir Facilities

-Boats may be launched at either of our two boat ramps.
+Boats may be launched at either of the parks two boat ramps.

 The North boat ramps, located on the northwest side of the reservoir, have eight launch lanes and four courtesy docks.